easysoftDev/ngx-formly-designer/README.md

 # ngx-formly-designer

+>This repo is Fork.
+The primary objetive is to support Ng8 and ngx-formly 5

 A formly form to design [Ngx Formly](https://github.com/ngx-formly/ngx-formly) forms.

 The current version is basic and intended for use with bootstrap.
 Feel welcome to issue feature requests or submit PRs.